Noosa Heads

 The level of cultural diversity witnessed in Noosa Heads was found to be above average when compared nationally for a number of language and cultural background related metrics

-Noosa Heads has a higher than average cultural diversity, with 8.8% of its population speaking a language other than English at home and 30.3% born overseas.
-Christianity is the predominant religion in Noosa Heads, comprising 46.4% of the population.
-Notably, Judaism is overrepresented in Noosa Heads at 0.6%, compared to 0.3% across the rest of Queensland.
+Noosa Heads has a cultural diversity above average, with 8.8% speaking a language other than English at home and 30.3% born overseas.
+Christianity is the predominant religion, comprising 46.4%.
+Judaism, however, is overrepresented in Noosa Heads at 0.6%, compared to 0.3% regionally.

 Frequently Asked Questions - Diversity